 - Student Life

 - Continuing Education

-If a student wishes to discuss a grade that he/she has received for a test or an assignment or the final grade in a course, this step is for the student to meet with the instructor to resolve the concern in an informal manner.
+If a student wishes to discuss a grade that he/she has received for a test, an assignment or the final grade in a course, the initial step is for the student to meet with the instructor to resolve the concern in an informal manner.

 2. Formal Appeal Process

 Introduction: It is the responsibility of Dutchess Community College faculty members to establish clear grading policies and standards for academic performance in their courses.
 These policies must be stated in writing.
 Individual approaches to grading are valid, and as long as faculty members evaluate student work fairly and consistently.
 There should be no need for students to challenge their grading.